The solar installation process for homes: 6 steps you need to know

 The final step is usually a final round of electrical inspections from the utility and your local permitting office.
 Your system won’t be activatated until these inspections are completed.

-Once they are, your system can go live, which involves a literal flip of the switch (the system cutoff switch that’s required to be installed).
-As soon as that happens, your solar panels will start generating electricity.
+After that your system can go live, which involves a literal flip of the switch (the red cutoff switch that’s required with your system).
+As soon as that happens your solar panels will start generating electricity.
 If they generate more electricity than your house is using at any point in time, you’ll see the electric meter “spinning” backward (it may be digital and not literally spin).
 Pretty cool!

 Now is the time to check your monitoring system and make sure that you know how to see the status of your system in real time.
-Most likely, you’ll have a smartphone app for this.
-Be sure to work with your solar installer to get the details of how it all works.
+You’ll most likely have a smartphone app for this.
+Be sure to work with your solar installer to get the details on how it all works.

-These monitoring systems require an internet connection to the monitoring hardward.
-This will either require a Wi-Fi connection or an Ethernet cable.
-If you’re not seeing the status of your system properly, a flakey internet connection is the most likely cause.
+These monitoring systems require an internet connection, either through Wi-Fi or an Ethernet cable.
+If you’re not seeing the status of your system properly, a flakey internet connection may be the cause.

 Home solar might seem daunting, but once you understand a few basics you’ll see that it’s not that bad.
 Be sure to read our guide to buying solar to learn some of the other concepts you should know and tips on how to make good decisions during the buying process.